Chart Color Schemes

 Armadale features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 54.0% of all households, including 18.6% couples with children, 27.1% couples without children, and 7.0% single parent families.
+Family households comprise 54.0% of all households, including 18.6% couples with children, 27.1% couples without children, and 7.0% single parent families.
 Non-family households constitute the remaining 46.0%, with lone person households at 39.9% and group households comprising 6.1%.
-The median household size is 2.0 people, smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households